GallowayLabMIT/protocols/docs/protocols/tc/virus/virus_production.rst

 Day 0
 *****
-1. Seed confluent 293T cells onto a gelatin-coated virus production plate/dish.
-For a 10cm dish, this should be 7.5-8.0 million cells (use the calculated **seeding amount** for other scales).
+1. Seed 293T cells onto a gelatin-coated virus production plate/dish.
+For a 10cm dish, this should be 6 million cells (use the calculated **seeding amount** for other scales).

 Day 1
 *****
-1. Transfect your cells when they are 70-80% confluent.
-This should be roughly 18-24 hours after you seeded the cells.
+1. Co-transfect your cells with transfer, packing, and envelope plasmids.
 2. Prepare a mastermix of PEI and knockout DMEM.
 It is helpful to prepare a 110% master mix (include 10% extra mix) to account for pipetting losses.
 Ensure that you **add the PEI to the KO-DMEM** and not in the other order.